The Equality Act 2010

 1. Direct Discrimination

-This is what most people would recognise as being discriminatory behaviour, that is to say you treat somebody less favourably than another person because of a protected characteristic as in “we will not employ anybody over 20”.
+This is what most people would recognise as being discriminatory behaviour, that is to say you treat somebody less favourably than another person because of a protected characteristic, such as in “we will not employ anybody over 20”.

 This is one of the changes introduced by the Equality Act.
 Indirect discrimination is already applied to age, race, religion or belief, sex, sexual orientation and marriage and civil partnerships.
 The concept of indirect discrimination has been extended by the Equality Act to cover disability and gender reassignment.
 Indirect discrimination occurs if you have a rule or policy that applies to everybody but creates a particular disadvantage to those people who share a protected characteristic.
 Most usually it is a rule that on the face of it appears to apply to all but is then found to have an adverse affect on a minority with the protected characteristic.